peterhry/peterhrynkow.com/_drafts/component-api.md

 The design of your API can have a lasting impact on the success and adoption of your component library.
 A well designed API is simple yet powerful, well-documented yet intuitive, and empowers the user to build interfaces quickly and with ease.
 In contrast, a poorly designed API is complicated, unintuitive, and frustrating.

 Component API design is not without its challenges, though.
-In this post, I will share my thoughts on some common API design problems, all of these problems boil down to a single question: Does your component library prioritize flexibility or consistency?
+In this post, I will share my thoughts on some common API design problems — all of which boil down to a single question: Does your component library prioritize flexibility or consistency?

 First, let’s go over the various parts of a component API.